 I am currently working on a novel that deals with the meaning of truth through the eyes of science, religion, and two different cultural backgrounds.
-Frankly, I’ve discovered that melding scientific dogma, ancient folklore, with that of religious ideology is not an easy task.
+Frankly, I’ve discovered that melding scientific dogma, ancient folklore, and religious ideology is not an easy task.
 In Dan Brown’s book, The Lost Symbol, I thought the conclusions he draws about what is true is interesting.
 I wondered whether most of the world shared his views or if people were able to decipher between what is fiction and what is non-fiction.
 From the public's response and media coverage of Brown’s Da Vinci Code several years ago, I’m beginning to think the general public is unable to decipher between popular opinion and hard facts.

 Since time's beginning, man has argued the issue of what is truth.
 Years ago, I started a lively debate with my son about whether or not truth was absolute.
 He debated that truth is whatever a person thinks it is.
 I disagreed and, drawing on what I know is in the scriptures, said, “Truth is truth, has and always will be truth, whether a person understands it or believes it.”
 This debate continued for a couple of weeks, but without either of us agreeing with the view of the other.
 I started researching the topic on the Internet and found quite a heated argument taking place.
 One asked, “If there were such a thing as absolute truth, how could we know what it is?”
 Another said, “I don't believe there's one truth.
 There are a variety of people in the world, so there are a variety of ways of looking at things.”
 One individual went as far as to say, “People who believe in absolute truth are dangerous.”
 I laughed at that one.
-I never thought myself as a dangerous person.
+I never thought of myself as a dangerous person.
 In my research, I discovered more about these different viewpoints, and so I’ll explain them as far as I understand them.
 First, the correspondence view of truth, or belief of absolute truth, claims that any statement is true if and only if it corresponds to or agrees with factual reality.
 Thus questions, commands, and exclamations are neither true nor false, because they do not make claims about reality.
 To further clarify this view, those who believe in absolute truth claim that any clear-cut, declarative statement must be either true or false.
 It cannot be neither true nor false; nor can it be both true and false.
 Either the world is round, or it is flat.
 Those in opposition to truth as an absolute, believe in relativism, a view that espouses that truth and morality are relative to a person's situation or standpoint.
 They deny that any standpoint has the advantage over another and, that since there is no way to prove that something is true, truth has to be whatever the individual or culture deems it to be; it is true only if it works for that particular person or culture.
 The earth is round, but if another person believes it is flat, then it is both round and flat.
 Somewhere between the realms of correspondence and relativism is that of pragmatism, a view that truth should be tested by the practical consequences of belief.
 Pragmatists are concerned with results rather than with theories and principles.
 The earth is round because pictures from space verifying that fact.
 Hmm…is it just me, or is anybody else struggling with the latter concepts?

 If I believe in absolute truth, then either absolute truth or relativism is true.
 They can’t both be true.